-A practicum will give you real-world experience under the direction of a qualified dietetics professional.
+A practicum will give you real-world experience under the direction of one or more qualified dietetics professionals.

-Students can learn more about the profession of dietetics by completing a 3-credit-hour practicum course.
+Students can learn more about the nutrition and dietetics profession by completing a 3-credit-hour practicum course.
 By working with an experienced preceptor, students apply knowledge from their classes in a real-life setting and begin to develop professional contacts in the field.
-The dietetics practicum is an elective course that is outside of the requirements for the ACEND-accredited didactic program in dietetics.
-As applicable, the insurance requirements, liability for safety in travel to or from assigned areas, injury or illness while in a facility, drug testing, criminal background checks, and the requirement that students enrolled in the practicum must not be used to replace employees, can be found below.
+The practicum courses (Peer Nutrition Educators: NUTR 5800 and Dietetics Practicum: NUTR 5910) are elective courses that are outside of the requirements for the ACEND®-accredited didactic program in dietetics.
+As applicable, the insurance requirements, liability for safety in travel to or from assigned areas, injury or illness while in a facility, drug testing, criminal background checks, and the requirement that students enrolled in the practicum must not be used to replace employees, can be found in each of our courses below.

 Course credits: 3 semester hours

-See the FDNS 5800 Dietetics Practicum Advisement Checklist for course prerequisites and to apply.
-A cumulative GPA of 3.00 or higher is required in order to apply for and register for FDNS 5800.
-Deadline to apply: January 31.
+Students who are interested in participating in this program must complete the NUTR 5800 Peer Nutrition Education Program Advisement Checklist to receive your advisor's approval.
+A cumulative GPA of 3.00 or higher is required in order to apply for and register for NUTR 5800.

 Dr. Emma Laing- Fall, Spring